specsolutions/specsync-for-tfs-documentation/important-concepts/two-way-synchronization.md

 3. During the pull operation SpecSync might ask you to help resolving conflicting changes.
 4. Verify if the changes are correct \(compiles, correct Gherkin syntax, steps are defined, etc.\)
-5. Push back to TFS \(we recommend this step even if there were no fixes required, because this way SpecSync can register the current state of the scenarios in TFS\)
+5. Push back to Azure DevOps \(we recommend this step even if there were no fixes required, because this way SpecSync can register the current state of the scenarios in Azure DevOps\)

    ```text
    path-to-specsync-package\tools\SpecSync4AzureDevOps.exe push